boyter/boyter.org/content/posts/2017-05-08-identify-software-licenses-python-vector-space-search-ngram-keywords.md

 This means that ideally all I want is a script that given a projects directory and a filename can tell me what licenses it is likely to be under.
 I can then port that over to searchcode-server and its Java codebase at my leisure.

-My first thought was that adding it for say the top 20 most popular licenses shouldn&#8217;t be too difficult, and its something that I could always expand on later if things are working well.
+My first thought was that adding it for say the top 20 most popular licenses shouldn't be too difficult, and its something that I could always expand on later if things are working well.

 As such the first thing I needed was to determine the top software licenses in use which thankfully Blackduck Software has already done <https://www.blackducksoftware.com/top-open-source-licenses>

 Then I needed to get a copy of them and in a nice format such as JSON to allow for processing.
 I decided to source them from SPDX.org since generally they should be considered the source of truth for license information. <https://spdx.org/licenses/>

-I then wrote a simple script [download.py][2] to pull all the licenses down (yes using regex to pull information out of HTML which is BAD but I am not trying to parse it so I am [pretty sure he won&#8217;t come][3]) locally and allow for further processing.
+I then wrote a simple script [download.py][2] to pull all the licenses down (yes using regex to pull information out of HTML which is BAD but I am not trying to parse it so I am [pretty sure he won't come][3]) locally and allow for further processing.
 Sorry SPDX people about crawling your site in a non robots compliant way.
 I did try to get what I needed and cache it locally so I suspect I impacted the site less than Googlebot would have.

 I also added a simple filter to pull back the top 20+ licences that we previously identified so we can test things out.